userfrosting/theme-pink-cupcake/README.md

 > [!WARNING]
 > This is still a work in progress

-For an example/test of the implementation, see :
+For an example/test of the implementation, see : [Theme Pink Cupcake Example](https://github.com/userfrosting/theme-pink-cupcake-example)

 ## Recommended IDE Setup